paolo-projects/remote-control-server/README.md

         This method sets the given callback to be executed when the main server is terminated (e.g. after the action callback returns `true`)

+    -   **_void_ setLoopCallback(_std::function<void(void)>_ callback)**

+        This one sets the given callback to be executed while the server is: busy awaiting for a WiFi connection, in the AP server awaiting for client connections and in the main server awaiting for client connections.
+        The callback is useful to do other stuff while the code execution is not in control of the `loop()` function, sort of emulating it but with a slower execution rate.

 -   ## RemoteControlSettings

     This class stores the settings needed to initialize the server.
 It's composed of two more objects, one for the Access-Point-related configuration, and one for the main server configuration.